tr3buchet/trello-recurrinator/README.md

 1. find the card on the done list
 2. update its date based on the label
 3. move it back to the recurring task list ready for next time
+4. it will then sort the recurring list soonest by due date

 ### installation
 clone the git repo and setup your config as shown below